valora-inc/address-metadata/README.md

 yarn diff --project={mainnet|alfajores} --database-url={URL to Firebase RTDB location}
 ```

+#### Knonw issues

+For nodes without overrides, it may happen that there is always a diff between the data in `data` folder and the data in firebase.

 ### Update RTDB

 This is done automatically during CICD; you should *not* need to run this locally.